atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 5) [DONE]send event directly from newevents.cs and send request directly from seeevents.cs

-6) (If we know how) fix the exception when closing GUI under certain circumstances

-7) [50%] Add Refresh (i.e. Request) button (back) to seeevents.cs
+6) [50%] Add Refresh (i.e. Request) button (back) to seeevents.cs

-7.1) Refresh is not perfect, cbOrganizer combo box got some repetition, but not all.
+6.1) Refresh is not perfect, cbOrganizer combo box got some repetition, but not all.
 Reason unkonwn

-8) Server needs to handle and process attendance update
+7) Server needs to handle and process attendance update

-8.1) most set and get functions have already been implemented.
+7.1) most set and get functions have already been implemented.

+Known Issues

+1) Exception when closing GUI under certain(unknown) circumstances

+2) "There is a problem.
+Try again" keeps poping up when connecting 2+ clients, but the connection is in fact successful

 For more details, please check the pdf.